ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Background Motivation

-The performance of a migration operation is measured using two metrics: \textit{total downtime} (\totaldowntime) -- total time the application is not running, and \textit{total migration time} (\totalmigtime) -- total time elapsed from the start of the migration to its finish~\cite{metrics_mig_criu,migsgx_mm}.
+The performance of a migration method is evaluated using two metrics: \textit{total downtime} -- the period during which the application is inactive -- and \textit{total migration} time -- the duration from migration start to completion~\cite{metrics_mig_criu,migsgx_mm}.

-\textbf{Stop-and-Copy Migration} In a \stopandcopy migration approach (see Figure~\ref{fig:stop_and_copy}), the application being migrated is frozen or ``paused'' at the beginning of the migration and is kept paused during the state transfer from the source machine to the destination machine.
-It is resumed only after the transfer is complete.
-Here, the total migration time and total downtime are proportional to the size of the heap, as in modern applications, the size of the ``total state'' is dominated by the size of the heap~\cite{invisipage}.
-In the rest of the paper, we shall primarily focus on the heap size (it is the dominant factor).

-\textbf{Pre-copy Migration:} In a \precopy migration scheme, \one the first steps is to save the state of an application and start tracking the application's memory for any write operation. \two The second step is to transfer the saved state to the destination machine. \three After the transfer, the amount of modified data is calculated in terms of dirty 4KB pages -- \textit{dirty pages}.
-If the amount is less than a threshold, the application is paused, \four the dirty pages are transferred to the destination machine, and \five the application is resumed on the destination machine (see Figure ~\ref{fig:pre_copy}).
-However, if the number of dirty pages exceeds a threshold, only the dirty pages are saved and transferred, and the process resumes from step 3.
-Here, the total migration time is proportional to the heap size, and the total downtime is proportional to the number of dirty pages in the final tranche of pages that are sent.

-\textbf{Post-Copy Migration: } Here, \one, the application is paused on the source machine, a minimal amount of state (CPU state, registers, and non-pageable memory~\cite{orig_post_copy,minimal_state_paper}) is sent to the destination machine, \two and the application is resumed there.
-Once the application has resumed, \three a background thread starts the transfer of its memory state from the source to the destination machine.
-During the state transfer, the migration method tracks the memory usage of the application on the destination machine. \four Any request to use the data that is still on the source machine results in a \textit{network page fault} and is transparently handled by the migration mechanism and OS (see Figure~\ref{fig:post_copy}).
-Here, the total migration time is proportional to the heap size, but the total downtime is constant.
-However, the application might slow down during the migration due to expensive network faults.
-Table~\ref{tab:migration_methods} shows a brief overview of the migration methods.